-Mass of Christian Burial at the Church of St. Mary in Willmar will be held at a later date following the COVID-19 pandemic.
-Interment will be at Calvary Cemetery in Virginia.
+Mass of Christian Burial will be held at 11:00 a.m. on Thursday, June 18, at the Church of St. Mary in Willmar.
+Interment will be at Calvary Cemetery in Virginia, Minnesota at 2:00 p.m. on Friday, June 19, with military honors.
+Visitation will be one hour prior to the service on Thursday at the Church of St. Mary.
 Memorials are preferred to the Catholic United Financial Foundation, c/o MSGR.
 Richard J. Schueler Seminarian Fund, 3499 Lexington Ave.
 N., St. Paul, MN 55126-9989.
 Arrangements are with Peterson Brothers Funeral Home in Willmar. www.petersonbrothers.com

 His pastoral service to the Diocese of Duluth includes the parishes of St. Anthony in Ely; Our Lady of the Sacred Heart in Cloquet; Good Shepherd in Duluth; St. Anthony in Duluth; St. Joseph in Beroun; Mission Lakewood in Duluth; St. Joseph in Gnesen; St. Casimir in Cloquet; Immaculate Conception in Cromwell-Wright; St. Alice in Pequot Lakes; St. Christopher in Nisswa; Our Lady of Lourdes in Pine River; Sacred Heart in Hackensack; St. Agnes in Walker; Sacred Heart Cathedral in Duluth; St. Mary in Silver Bay; Mission at Taconite Harbor; St. Martin in Tower; Our Lady of the Sacred Heart in Buhl; St. Joseph in Chisolm; St. Benedict in Duluth and St. Lawrence in Duluth.